 How It Is Done

 You will need to take off your clothes below the waist and drape a paper or cloth covering around your waist.
-You will then lie on your back on an examination table with your feet raised and supported by footrests.
-This allows the doctor to examine your external genital area, vagina, and cervix.
-You may want to wear socks to keep your feet warm while they are in the footrests.
+You will then lie on your back on an exam table with your feet and legs supported by footrests.

-The doctor will insert a speculum into your vagina.
-The speculum gently spreads apart the vaginal walls, allowing the inside of the vagina and the cervix to be examined.
+The doctor will place a speculum into your vagina.
+It opens the vagina a little bit.
+This allows the inside of the vagina and the cervix to be examined.

-Your doctor will collect several samples of cells from your cervix using a cotton swab, brush (cytobrush or cervix brush), or a small spatula.
-Cells are collected from the visible part of the cervix as well as from its opening (endocervical canal).
-In women who do not have a cervix, cells from the vagina are collected if a Pap test is needed.
-The cells are smeared on a slide or mixed in a liquid fixative and sent to a lab for examination under a microscope.
+Your doctor will collect several samples of cells from your cervix using a cotton swab, a brush, or a small spatula.
+Cells are collected from the visible part of the cervix as well as from its opening.
+If you don't have a cervix, cells from the vagina are collected if a Pap test is needed.
+The cells are smeared on a slide or mixed in a liquid fixative and sent to a lab to be looked at under a microscope.

 How It Feels

-You may feel some discomfort when the speculum is inserted, especially if your vagina is irritated, tender, or narrow.
-You may also feel pulling or pressure when the sample of cervical cells is being collected.
+You may feel some pressure or mild discomfort when the speculum is placed in your vagina.
+You may also feel some pressure when the sample of cervical cells is being collected.